deep-learning-prof/ta-guidance-cs656/README.md

-# Guidance for teaching assistants in CS 656 Introduction to Cybersecurity.
+# Guide for Teaching Assistants.

 This objective of this guide is to give you concise tasks that need to be completed as part of your TA duties.

 Your responsibility as a TA is to run the logistics of the course and grade assignments.
 The logistics of the course include organizing the course page, building a schedule of assignments, posting assignments and their instructions, posting announcements, and deploying virtual machines.

 This guide provides an overview of the tasks.
 Specific steps for some of the tasks can be found in this repo.